 As outlined in the section above, teams are an important part of using Kialo in the classroom.
 When dealing with a large group of students, there are several ways to organize students into teams, depending on the desired outcome.
 The Organizing Students into Groups article is a step-by-step guide which outlines the easiest ways to get students into teams depending on your preferences.

-Grading Discussions: Using Teacher Feedback
+Grading Discussions: Using Grading and Feedback

 Using the Clone and Invite Wizard

 If you want students or groups of students to work in their own instances of a discussion, the Clone and Invite Wizard makes it easy to do so.
-The Clone and Invite Wizard lets you to pick one discussion you’ve created, create copies of it for individuals or groups of students, and then invite them to it.
+The Clone and Invite Wizard lets you pick one discussion you’ve created, create copies of it for individuals or groups of students, and then invite them to it.

 This means if you want students to work in their own copy of a discussion, you only have to create one discussion – the Clone and Invite Wizard clones the discussion the appropriate number of times and configures the correct permissions for you.
 See Using the Clone and Invite Wizard for more information.